Harooon-ali/lette_ai_qa_assessment/docs/test_strategy.md

 pytest for API + data validation
 Python script for dataset checks

+---

+# System Understanding & Risk Analysis

-### How I Modelled Data Flow Between Non-Integrated Services
+## How I Modelled Data Flow Between Non-Integrated Services

-Because these services are independent, I treated them as a logical workflow connected by shared business identifiers such as userId, email, and country.
+Because these services are independent, I treated them as a logical workflow connected by shared business identifiers such as `userId`, `email`, and `country`.
 Instead of testing real integration, I simulated cross-service consistency by validating whether output from one service could be reliably used as input to another.

-Example:
+**Example workflow:**
 - login user in ReqRes
-- fetch user profile and extract userId
+- fetch user profile and extract `userId`
-- create simulated order in JSONPlaceholder using that userId
+- create simulated order in JSONPlaceholder using that `userId`
 - enrich the user with country data using GraphQL
 - validate the final user/order relationship against dataset rules

 This approach allowed me to test realistic distributed-system risks even though the services are not natively connected.

+---

-### Assumptions About System Behavior
+## Assumptions About System Behavior

-- ReqRes is treated as the source of truth for user identity.
+- ReqRes is treated as the source of truth for user identity
-- JSONPlaceholder represents an orders service but does not enforce true business validation, so consistency checks must be simulated externally.
+- JSONPlaceholder represents an orders service but does not enforce true business validation, so consistency checks must be simulated externally
-- Countries GraphQL provides enrichment data only, not transactional data.
+- Countries GraphQL provides enrichment data only, not transactional data
-- httpbin is used only to simulate reliability issues such as latency or timeout.
+- httpbin is used only to simulate reliability issues such as latency or timeout
-- The Kaggle dataset is used as a validation reference for expected relationships between customers, orders, and payments.
+- The Kaggle dataset is used as a validation reference for expected relationships between customers, orders, and payments
-- A successful workflow means all required identifiers remain logically consistent across services.
+- A successful workflow means all required identifiers remain logically consistent across services

+---

-### Single Points of Failure
+## Single Points of Failure

 The main single points of failure in this setup are:

 - the user service for identity and authentication
 - the orders service for transaction creation
 - the dependency chain between services when one call relies on another
 - external enrichment through GraphQL when country information is required to complete the workflow

 Although the services are separate, the workflow becomes fragile when one dependency fails or returns incomplete data.

+---

-### Data Inconsistency Risks
+## Data Inconsistency Risks

 The biggest inconsistency risks are:

-- a user exists in ReqRes but the order references a different or missing userId
+- a user exists in ReqRes but the order references a different or missing `userId`
 - a country code is missing or does not map correctly in GraphQL
 - dataset validation shows missing customer, duplicate order, or payment mismatch
-- one service returns 200 OK but the data itself is incomplete or wrong
+- one service returns `200 OK` but the data itself is incomplete or wrong

 A key example is when a user exists in ReqRes but not in Orders.
 In that case, I would treat it as a consistency defect and validate whether the workflow blocks, flags, or silently accepts invalid data.

+---

-### Security Risks
+## Security Risks

 The main security risks are:

 - broken authentication or missing token enforcement
 - broken authorization such as accessing another user’s data
 - replayable API requests without safeguards
 - unsanitized UI input leading to XSS or malformed data entering the workflow

+---

+## Top 3 Risks and Why They Matter Most

+### 1. Data inconsistency across services
+This is the most critical because distributed systems often fail at service boundaries rather than within a single component.
+If user and order data do not match, the system may look healthy at API level while still producing invalid business outcomes.

+### 2. Broken authentication or authorization
+If user data or order data can be accessed without proper validation, the impact is not just functional but also security-related.
+This is a high-risk failure because it can expose private data.

+### 3. Partial dependency failure
+If one service succeeds and another fails, the system may end up in a half-complete state.
+This is especially dangerous when failures are silent and the workflow appears successful.

+These risks are more critical than minor UI bugs because they affect trust, correctness, and security of the whole system.

+---

+## If This System Scaled to 1M Users, What Would Break First?

+At higher scale, the first likely issues would be:

+- latency caused by chained dependency calls
+- timeouts and retries between services
+- increased inconsistency from partial failures
+- bottlenecks around order creation and enrichment
+- weak observability when debugging cross-service issues

+The workflow is most vulnerable where identity, orders, and enrichment depend on each other synchronously.

+---

+## Where I Would Place Monitoring and Why

+I would place monitoring at:

+- authentication boundaries to track failed logins and invalid token access
+- the handoff between user service and orders service to detect mismatched `userId`
+- GraphQL enrichment calls to track latency, failed lookups, and missing country data
+- retry and timeout boundaries to identify unstable dependencies
+- dataset validation checkpoints to catch duplicate, missing, or inconsistent records

+Monitoring should be placed at service boundaries because that is where distributed failures usually become visible.

+---

+# End-to-End Workflow Testing

+## Core Workflow

+- user signup/login through ReqRes
+- fetch user profile
+- create order in JSONPlaceholder
+- enrich user or order with country data from GraphQL
+- validate the final relationship against dataset expectations

+---

+## What “Success” Means for This Workflow

+A successful workflow means:

+- authentication succeeds for valid credentials
+- the correct user profile is returned
+- the order is created using the expected `userId`
+- country enrichment returns valid data
+- no mismatch exists between user, order, and validation rules
+- failures are visible and handled explicitly rather than silently ignored

+---

+## How I Validated Data Consistency Across Services

+I validated consistency by comparing shared identifiers such as:

+- `userId` between user and order
+- `email` where applicable
+- `country` or `country code` between profile and GraphQL enrichment
+- dataset-level checks such as whether customer and payment relationships remain valid

+Because the services were not integrated, I treated consistency as a validation layer rather than a system guarantee.

+---

+## Edge Cases Considered

+- user exists but order references a different `userId`
+- order is accepted with missing or null amount
+- GraphQL enrichment fails after order creation
+- a service returns success but the content is incomplete
+- duplicated orders or duplicated customer references
+- delayed dependency causing the full workflow to exceed acceptable response time

+---

+# Advanced API Testing

+For REST APIs, I validated:

+- status codes
+- payload structure and schema
+- missing required fields
+- invalid values
+- pagination behavior
+- idempotency expectations
+- negative scenarios, not only happy paths

+To avoid happy-path-only testing, I included:

+- invalid payloads
+- null values
+- wrong identifiers
+- missing fields
+- malformed requests
+- replay attempts
+- silent failure checks where the API returns `200 OK` but contains the wrong business data

+---

+## Detecting Silent Failures

+A silent failure is when the technical response appears successful but the business result is wrong.
+I looked for this by:

+- validating response content, not only status code
+- checking whether returned `userId` matched the workflow context
+- comparing response data against expected dataset rules
+- verifying that required fields were present and logically correct

+For GraphQL, I tested:

+- valid queries
+- invalid queries
+- query nesting
+- over-fetching vs under-fetching
+- whether failures were explicit or silently returned as partial data

+---

+# Chaos / Failure Testing

+I simulated failure scenarios including:

+- API timeout using httpbin delay
+- user API works but orders API fails
+- order is created but enrichment fails
+- mismatched `userId` across systems

+---

+## How the System Behaves

+In a resilient system, failure in one dependency should:

+- not corrupt existing data
+- not create a false success state
+- be logged clearly
+- trigger retry or fallback where appropriate

+If the orders API fails after authentication succeeds, the system should not continue as if checkout completed successfully.

+---

+## How I Would Improve Resilience

+- adding retries with limits for transient failures
+- using clear validation between service boundaries
+- surfacing partial failure states explicitly
+- introducing stronger monitoring around dependency health
+- adding fallback logic for optional enrichment such as country lookup

+---

+# Observability and Debugging

+To debug failures, I captured:

+- request payloads
+- response bodies
+- status codes
+- timing information
+- the logical mapping between user and order records

+If logs were missing, I would:

+- replay API calls manually
+- inspect browser network traffic
+- compare identifiers across each step of the workflow
+- isolate whether the issue was caused by bad input, dependency failure, or incorrect data mapping

+My debugging approach was to trace the workflow step by step until I identified where expected data diverged from actual data.

+---

+# Production Scenario: 30 Minutes Before Release

+With only 30 minutes before release, I would prioritize the highest-risk paths:

+- authentication and login
+- user profile retrieval
+- order creation
+- cross-service consistency between user and order
+- critical authorization checks
+- dependency health for required APIs

+---

+## Go / No-Go Decision

+My go/no-go decision would be based on whether the core workflow is safe and consistent.

+### No-Go
+- broken authentication
+- unauthorized access
+- order creation failure
+- mismatched user/order data
+- dependency failure that causes false success

+### Go
+- minor UI issue with no effect on core workflow
+- non-critical enrichment issue if fallback exists
+- low-impact cosmetic defect

+---

+## Risks I Would Accept

+I would accept low-risk, non-blocking issues that do not affect authentication, order integrity, or user data security.
+I would not accept risks that undermine correctness, trust, or privacy.